solona-m/Pickles-Playlist-Editor/README.md

 How to Shuffle Song Order
 3)	To Shuffle the songs order as they will appear in the mod pack, start by checking the box next to the playlist.

-10)	One the desired playlist is selected, simply click the “SHUFFLE” button at the top, and the songs with shuffle around.
+Once the desired playlist is selected, simply click the “SHUFFLE” button at the top, and the songs with shuffle around.
 a.
 NOTE: at this time, the Playlist will be deselected after every shuffle and will need to be selected again for another shuffle.
 b.
 WARNING: If your playlist disappears after shuffle or any operation, don't panic.
 Just reboot the app.
 They will be back.

-Sort by BPM
+Sort
-1)	Sort by BPM (Beats per minute) will shift all the songs between either highest to lowest BPM or from lowest to highest BPM.
+Sort by BPM (Beats per minute) will shift all the songs between either highest to lowest BPM or from lowest to highest BPM.
 This allows for a smoother transition between songs without a sudden shift in tempo, if so desired.
-DISCLAIMER
- Any songs added via the manual method and " by Pickles Playlist Editor will “may not” be able to be sorted under certain conditions.
-If this happens delete playlist and remake and import all songs via the Editor for best results.